-Figure 4-20 : Abstract Model of All Frames Reception Function
+Figure 4-29 : Abstract Model of All Frames Reception Function

-Frame Delimiting and Fill Removal Procedure – TBD Needs input from Ken A
+Frame Delimiting and Fill Removal Procedure

-The Channel Coding and Synchronization Recommended Standard (references [6]) shall be used as the specification for the Channel Coding Sublayer immediately below this procedure.
+The Channel Coding and Synchronization Recommended Standard (reference [6]) shall be used as the specification for the Channel Coding Sublayer immediately below this procedure.

-At the sending end, the USLP Space Data Link Protocol shall pass one or more Transfer Frames to the Channel Coding Sublayer.
+At the sending end, the USLP Space Data Link Protocol shall pass one Transfer Frame to the TC Channel Coding Sublayer.

-NOTE – The Channel Coding Sublayer encodes the Transfer Frames to protect them from errors that may be introduced as they are transmitted through the space link.
-Fill Data may have to be inserted by the Channel Coding Sublayer to ensure correct transmission of all valid data.
+NOTE – The TC Channel Coding Sublayer encodes the Transfer Frames to protect them from errors that may be introduced as they are transmitted through the space link.
+Fill Data may have to be inserted by the TC Channel Coding Sublayer to ensure correct transmission of all valid data.

-The receiving end of this protocol shall receive as an input from the Channel Coding Sublayer a series of data octets, corresponding to the decoded Transfer Frame(s), which have been declared ‘clean’ by the Channel Coding Sublayer insofar as they contain no detected errors.
+The receiving end of this protocol shall receive as an input from the TC Channel Coding Sublayer a series of data octets, corresponding to the decoded Transfer Frame(s), which have been declared ‘clean’ by the TC Channel Coding Sublayer insofar as they contain no detected errors.

-NOTE – The Channel Coding Sublayer provides a ‘Data Start’ signal to this protocol, indicating that data are being transferred.
-The Data Start signal is set to ‘true’ while the Channel Coding Sublayer is in the process of actively transferring data octets.
+NOTE – The TC Channel Coding Sublayer provides a ‘Data Start’ signal to this protocol, indicating that data are being transferred.
+The Data Start signal is set to ‘true’ while the TC Channel Coding Sublayer is in the process of actively transferring data octets.
 Since the first octet transferred after Data Start goes ‘true’ corresponds to the first octet of the first Transfer Frame, this Procedure may delimit this Transfer Frame—and each of any successive Transfer Frames—by reading the Frame Length field in the first Transfer Frame Header, and then successively reading the Frame Length field in each subsequent Header.
-The Data Start signal is set to ‘false’ (indicating ‘Data Stop’) when the Channel Coding Sublayer stops transferring octets because of a decoder failure or channel deactivation.
+The Data Start signal is set to ‘false’ (indicating ‘Data Stop’) when the TC Channel Coding Sublayer stops transferring octets because of a decoder failure or channel deactivation.
 Decoding failure may be caused by the normal end of the transmitted Transfer Frame(s), or by a genuine channel-induced error.

-If one or more valid Frame Length fields are detected by this Procedure and the number of octets received when the Data Stop condition occurs equals the number of octets specified by the Frame Length(s), then each Transfer Frame shall be passed on to the Frame Validation Check Procedure (see 4.4.6.5) as it is delimited.
+If one valid Frame Length field is detected by this Procedure and the number of octets received when the Data Stop condition occurs equals the number of octets specified by the Frame Length, then the Transfer Frame shall be passed on to the Frame Validation Check Procedure (see 4.4.6.5) as it is delimited.

 If a valid Frame Length field is detected by this Procedure but the number of octets received when the Data Stop condition occurs is fewer than the number of octets specified by that Frame Length, then all those octets shall be discarded.

-NOTE – Receipt of fewer octets than specified in Frame Length field indicates that a failure has occurred, possibly resulting from a channel error detected during reception of the data stream within the Channel Coding Sublayer.
+NOTE – Receipt of fewer octets than specified in Frame Length field indicates that a failure has occurred, possibly resulting from a channel error detected during reception of the data stream within the TC Channel Coding Sublayer.

 If a valid Frame Length field is detected by this procedure but the number of octets received when the Data Stop condition occurs is greater than the number of octets specified by that Frame Length, the procedure shall